MedSwitcher

 • Injection site reactions: Ozempic 0.2% → Zepbound 3.2% — slightly higher

 Important context: Ozempic at 2.0mg has lower side effect rates than both Wegovy (2.4mg semaglutide) and Zepbound.
 However, Zepbound's side effects are generally manageable and most patients report they decrease significantly after the first 4-6 weeks at each dose level.
 The GIP component may contribute to some additional GI effects during titration.
+If you're considering an oral option instead, Foundayo has a milder side effect profile.

 Transition tip: Since you're already GLP-1 adapted, the initial 2.5mg Zepbound dose typically causes minimal additional side effects.
 Most new symptoms emerge during the first dose increases (5mg and 7.5mg) as the GIP component reaches effective levels.
+Read our safe GLP-1 switching guide for general side effect management strategies.

 Cost & Insurance: Ozempic vs Zepbound